Photo of 97-year-old WWII veteran taking a knee goes viral on Twitter

 "I tweeted thinking it was pretty important, he served for 21 years including WWII," Gilmore said.
 "No matter what differences we have, we have the right for free speech and what he fought for.”

-Middlemas is a Christian man who has always valued social justice, he said, and taught his family about leaders such as Dr. Martin Luther King Jr.
+Middlemas is a Christian who has always valued social justice, Gilmore said, and taught his family about leaders such as Martin Luther King Jr.

-Middlemas, a farmer from Willard, Missouri, told Springfield News-Leader he wanted to spread a message “that you have to love everybody” and added “We don’t kill people, We want to make people live.”
+Middlemas, a farmer from Willard, Missouri, told The Springfield News-Leader he wanted to spread a message “that you have to love everybody,” and added: “We don’t kill people.
+We want to make people live.”